Joffrey Baratheon: Season 4

 Joffrey finally marries Margaery.
 During his wedding feast, he repeatedly torments Tyrion and Sansa, presenting an offensive play about "The War of the Five Kings", with each of the kings played by dwarves to humiliate his uncle, whom he also forces to act as his cupbearer.
-At the height of the festivities, Joffrey is suddenly overcome by poison and dies.
+The wedding feast turns into a dramatic spectacle of humiliation for Tyrion Lannister at the hands of Joffrey.
+The festivities conclude with Joffrey's shocking and sudden death by poisoning.
 His last act is an attempt to point at Tyrion, and as a result Tyrion is falsely accused and ordered arrested by Cersei, but it is later revealed that Lady Olenna Tyrell and Lord Petyr Baelish were the true perpetrators.
 Olenna, Margaery's grandmother, later confides to Margaery that she would never have let her marry "that beast".
 Following Joffrey's funeral, his younger brother and heir, Tommen, is crowned King and proceeds to marry Margaery.

 Development and reception

 In January 2007, HBO secured the rights to adapt Martin's series for television.
 Jack Gleeson was cast as Joffrey Baratheon.
 Gleeson received critical acclaim for his portrayal.
 In 2016, Rolling Stone ranked the character #4 in their list of the "40 Greatest TV Villains of All Time".
 Author Martin described Joffrey as similar to "five or six people that I went to school with ... a classic bully ... incredibly spoiled".
-Gleason would cite Joaquin Phoenix's portrayal of Commodus in Gladiator as a big influence for his performance.
+Gleeson would cite Joaquin Phoenix's portrayal of Commodus in Gladiator as a big influence for his performance.